goofiva/jenkins_polling_test/SETUP.md

 ---

 - **Set up GitHub API Personal Access tokens.**
   - Create or use an existing Github account that will be use to access repo.
-For example we'll use: "my_company_jenkins."
+For this example we'll use: "my_company_jenkins."
   - Goto https://github.com/settings/tokens > Click Button: __Generate new token.__
         Token description: my_company_jenkins